nbusseneau/BetterCartographyTable/README.md

 <summary><b>Private</b> and <b>public pins</b></summary>

 Astrid and Brynhild are playing together, however Astrid has a tad too many mushroom pins for Brynhild's liking.
-Thanks to **Better™️ Cartography Table**, their friendship is safe, as Astrid can selectively decide which pins to share on the public cartography table.
+Thanks to **Better™️ Cartography Table**, their friendship is safe, as Astrid can selectively decide which pins to share on the **public cartography table**.

 https://github.com/nbusseneau/BetterCartographyTable/assets/4659919/e13e6267-88ad-4aee-bdfe-f78e807bc2f8